-'''

-\verb|hostname(config-gtp-map)# permit response to-object-group sgsn32 from-object-group gsnpool32|

-'''
+hostname(config-gtp-map)# permit response to-object-group sgsn32 from-object-group gsnpool32 h.
+To specify the maximum number of GTP requests that will be queued waiting for a response, enter the following command:

 The following example shows how to support GSN pooling by defining network objects for the GSN pool and the SGSN.
 An entire Class C network is defined as the GSN pool but you can identify multiple individual IP addresses, one per network-object command, instead of identifying whole networks.
 The example then modifies a GTP map to permit responses from the GSN pool to the SGSN.